 All members of the rodent order have two pairs of incisor teeth that are constantly growing (Incisor teeth are the front teeth).

-Due to the fact that they are forever growing, the rodent needs to gnaw and chew to keep their teeth to a manageable size.
+Due to the fact that they are forever growing, rodents need to gnaw and chew to keep their teeth to a manageable size.

 Rodents are omnivores, which means they eat meat and insects as well as plant material.